 If you’re looking for world-class customer service, you won’t find it at Metro.
 Or at any cell phone company, for that matter.

 The sad fact is that wireless providers are notorious for poor customer service, and Metro is no exception.
-Many customers have complained about lackluster service both in the store and over the phone.1 T-Mobile scored a 74 in the 2023 American Customer Satisfaction Index Report.
+Many customer reviews note that there is lackluster service both in the store and over the phone.1 T-Mobile scored a 74 in the 2023 American Customer Satisfaction Index Report.
 For reference, AT&T scored a 75, so T-Mobile has some room to improve.2

-Metro by T-Mobile has a good amount of four and five-star reviews mixed in through Consumer Affairs.1 Metro has a ways to go, but they aren't doing the worst out of all the cell phone providers.
+Metro by T-Mobile has a good amount of four and five-star customer reviews mixed in through Consumer Affairs.1 Metro has a ways to go, but they aren't doing the worst out of all the cell phone providers.
 So maybe there’s hope for Metro customer service after all.
 Either way, it’s best to be prepared to spend some time (and patience) when you visit the store or give them a call.

 Recap: Is Metro any good?